 - Clerk's Office—provides procedural and constitutional advice in relation to the proceedings of the Senate and its committees, strategic direction for the department and secretariat support for the Procedure Committee, the Committee of Privileges and the Committee of Senators' Interests, and maintains the Register of Senators' Interests

-- Table Office—provides procedural advice and programming services; processes legislation and documents, and archives records of the Senate; produces formal and informal records of Senate business; provides an inquiries service; and provides secretariat support to a collection of domestic committees
+- Table Office—provides procedural advice and programming services; processes legislation and documents, and archives records of the Senate; produces formal and informal records of Senate business; provides an inquiries service; and provides secretariat support to several domestic committees

-- Committee Office—provides secretariat support for most Senate and certain joint committees and strives to increase the public's awareness of the work of committees
+- Committee Office—provides secretariat support to most Senate and certain joint committees and strives to increase the public's awareness of the work of committees

-- Black Rod's Office—provides office, chamber and committee room support, information technology and ceremonial support services, and human resource, financial and records management services, for senators and departmental staff; and provides security advice.
+- Black Rod's Office—provides office, information technology, printing, delivery and ceremonial support services for senators and departmental staff; human resource, financial and records management services; and security advice.

 |President of the Senate